errata-ai/vale/fixtures/formats/test.md

 ## Introduction

-This is a very interesting file.
+NOTE: This is a very interesting file.

 ```python
 def foo():